cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

     type: dynamic
     cloud_properties:
       security_groups:
-        - bosh # This needs to be changed if you didn’t call the security group “bosh”
+        - bosh # This needs to be changed if you didn’t call the security group "bosh"

 resource_pools:
   - name: medium